Arjdroid/outline-oci-terraform/README.md

 vcn_cidr_block          = "10.0.0.0/16"
 compartment_ocid        = "ocid1.compartment.oc1..exampleuniqueID"
-vcn_display_name        = "OutlineVCN"
-vcn_dns_label           = "outlinevcn"

-instance_display_name   = "outline"

-ssh_public_key          = "ssh-rsa YourPublicKey"
-ssh_private_key_path    = "/path/to/private_key"

 ```

-The contents to fill in the oracle cloud platform part of this file are acquired through following the instructions on Oracle Cloud's Documentation to Generate an API Signing Key: https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm and then copying the relevant fields from the 'Configuration file preview' provided on the OCI User Profile > Resources > API keys page https://cloud.oracle.com/identity/domains/my-profile/api-keys to your `terraform.tfvars` file.
+are acquired through following the instructions on Oracle Cloud's Documentation to Generate an API Signing Key: https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm and then copying the relevant fields from the 'Configuration file preview' provided on the OCI User Profile > Resources > API keys page https://cloud.oracle.com/identity/domains/my-profile/api-keys to your `terraform.tfvars` file.

 The networking details are configured as follows: